ZhengyuanZhao/learnGit/readme.txt

-Git is a version control system.
+Git is a distributed version control system.
-Gis is free softwatr.
+Gis is free softwatr abc.